Cameron Ripley | | Strategy | 0 comments

-2 min read ✭ Join us in Episode 008 of the Friday Five, as we cover how to get your organization to truly go digital and the different methods your organization can use to leverage digital marketing channels.
+2 min to read ✭ Join us in Episode 008 of the Friday Five, as we cover how to get your organization to truly go digital and the different methods your organization can use to leverage digital marketing channels.

 What is the Friday Five?

 Each Friday, we will be answering your most pressing questions from our Digital Marketing for Nonprofits Facebook group.
 If we don’t cover a challenge that you or your nonprofit colleagues are facing, drop us a comment below or tweet us @CommunityBoost and we’ll add it to the queue.

 Let’s dive in!

 1) Your Biggest Marketing Challenge: “Funding and true digital engagement.” – Tara, WGCU Public Media.

 Our Solution: The cool thing about the internet is that there are a lot of different ways it can support your mission.
 As a public radio station, you can fund some of your digital marketing through the $10,000/month Google Ad Grant, which will get your radio some awareness through the ads platform.
 Email, Facebook, and Instagram ads are also great for fundraising.
 However, it all comes down to how you’re engaging with your audience and how consistent you are with that engagement, especially on the social front.

 2) Your Biggest Marketing Challenge: “Alumni giving and growing following.” – Emma, Equal Justice America